Drakula halála: Production

 In December 1920, Lajthay shot some of the film's exteriors in and near Vienna, such as in the village of Melk.
-Beginning on January 2, 1921, he shot interior scenes at Corvin Film Studio in Budapest and returned to Vienna to shoot additional exteriors in the Wachau valley.
+Beginning on 2 January 1921, he shot interior scenes at Corvin Film Studio in Budapest and returned to Vienna to shoot additional exteriors in the Wachau valley.
 During production, the film's title changed to Drakula halála.

 Release

-Rhodes stated that Drakula halála allegedly premiered in Vienna in February 1921, though no information has yet surfaced in Austrian trade publications or Vienna newspapers.
-According to a "Calendar of Events" listing in the April 1923 issue of Mozi és Film – distributor Jenö Tuchten presented Drakula halála in Hungary for the first time on 14 April 1923.
+Drakula halála allegedly premiered in February 1921, with Szinház és Mozi claiming that the film "held the press premiere in Vienna".
+However, Gary D. Rhodes states that no information on such a screening has yet surfaced in Austrian trade publications or Vienna newspapers.
+The film's first known screening in Hungary was on 21 March 1923.
+According to a "Calendar of Events" listing in the April 1923 issue of Mozi és Film – distributor Jenö officially premiered Drakula halála in Hungary on 14 April 1923.
 Rhodes found no evidence of the film being re-released in either Hungary or Austria and it appears to have vanished from distribution in early 1923.

 Since its release, four publicity photographs of the film surfaced in Hungary.
 Two feature Lene Myl, and the other two are of Askonas as Drakula.
 The only other item that survives of the feature is a short novella that is reportedly written by Lajos Pánczél, which Rhodes described as a "book-of-the-film".